 Beginning in 1988, with the opening of Aureole in New York City, Charlie has combined his creative cooking style with his flair for business to establish an impressive roster of restaurants across the country.
-They include Charlie Palmer Steak in Washington, DC; Aureole at Mandalay Bay Resort and Casino and Charlie Palmer Steak at The Four Seasons Hotel, both in Las Vegas; Charlie Palmer Steak and Briscola at the Grand Sierra Resort in Reno, NV; Dry Creek Kitchen and Spirit Bar, both located in the Palmer-owned boutique Hotel Healdsburg in Sonoma, CA; and Burritt Room and Tavern in the Palmer-owned Mystic Hotel in San Francisco.
-He also owns and operates the Harvest Inn in St. Helena, CA, which features Harvest Table, a 110-seat restaurant with an open kitchen, indoor fireplace, two outdoor terraces, and a menu that focuses on all things Napa Valley including a wine list that is Napa-centric.
+They include Aureole and Aureole Liberty Room in Midtown and Spyglass Rofftop Bar located in the Archer Hotel in Manhattan; Charlie Palmer Steak in Washington, DC; Aureole at Mandalay Bay Resort and Casino and Charlie Palmer Steak at The Four Seasons Hotel, both in Las Vegas; Charlie Palmer Steak at the Grand Sierra Resort in Reno, NV; Dry Creek Kitchen, Pizzando, and Spirit Bar, located in the Palmer-owned boutique Hotel Healdsburg in Sonoma, CA; Charlie Palmer Steak and Sky & Vine Rooftop Bar in Napa, CA; and Willow by Charlie Palmer at The Mirabeau Inn & Spa Rhinebeck in Rhinebeck, NY.

 In 2014, Palmer refocused his attention on New York City.
-He’s transformed Astra, by enlarging the café and catering space and renaming it Upper Story; and launched both Charlie Palmer Steak on Madison Avenue and Crimson & Rye located in the Lipstick Building.
+He’s transformed Astra, by enlarging the café and catering space and renaming it Upper Story; and launched Crimson & Rye located in the Lipstick Building.
 He’s now the curator of all the dining and beverage venues at the Knickerbocker Hotel including the espresso bar Jake’s @ The Knick, the full service Charlie Palmer at the Knick, and a rooftop bar called St. Cloud.
 “We didn’t want just a celebrity chef,” says Knickerbocker managing director Jeff David.
 “Charlie is a hotelier as well.
 He knows our business and this is a passion project for him as well as for us.”

 It was at Aureole that his signature style began to emerge.
 Food & Wine magazine has said of Charlie, “Palmer is widely regarded by food lovers as a pioneer who realized decades ago that there was a strong demand for great food in America, not necessarily French.”
 Commenting on his culinary philosophy, Charlie says, “I realized that American cuisine was just in its infancy and I spent a lot of time thinking about what the idea of American cooking really meant to me as a chef.”

 Born and raised in Smyrna, NY, Charlie’s first job was washing pots at the Colgate Inn owned by Colgate University in Hamilton, NY.
 “Somebody quit so I started doing the vegetable prep, then I became the brunch guy,” he says.
 Classically trained at The Culinary Institute of America, Charlie first burst onto the New York dining scene in 1983 when, at the age of 23, he was named executive chef at The River Café.
 He soon earned a prestigious three stars from The New York Times.
-It was also at The River Café that Palmer hired, trained, and inspired a legion of young cooks who have gone on to become some of America’s leading chefs, including George Morrone, executive chef at Gusto in San Carlos, CA; Diane Forley of Flourish Baking Company in Scarsdale, NY; and Michael Mina of Michael Mina Restaurant Group in San Francisco, CA.
+It was also at The River Café that Palmer hired, trained, and inspired a legion of young cooks who have gone on to become some of America’s leading chefs, including George Morrone, director of culinary development for Kimpton Hotels & Rstaurants; Diane Forley of Flourish Baking Company in Scarsdale, NY; and Michael Mina of Michael Mina Restaurant Group in San Francisco, CA.

 Charlie was highly influenced by his childhood on a farm and his time spent at Georges Blanc in France, where he says, “One artisanal producer would bring all of his perfectly made goat cheese to the doorstep of our kitchen—that had a strong impact on me.”
 He began to research his own small American producers and support them in an effort to use the best raw products available at Aureole.
 He credits them with inspiring his creativity and helping to define his style.